jackyhuynh/Orange/resources/Notes.md

 # Orange Notes

-## Communication:
+## Communication
 - Discord channel
-- Project Board: GitHub Project
+- Project Board in GitHub Project
-- Repos: GitHub: Orange
+- Repos in GitHub
 - Figma Board

-## Section1:
+## Section1
 - Amazing work @Richard and @Tim
 - Some discovery regarding the project scope and collaboration
 - Action Item will be in the Discord channel